How to Become an Industrial & Organizational Psychologist

 Average Salary:

-- The average salary for an I/O psychologist typically falls between $60,000 and $90,000 annually.
+• According to the BLS, the average salary for an I/O psychologists is $154,380 annually.
 This range can vary based on factors such as experience, education level, and the specific industry.
 Compared to other psychology roles, I/O psychologists often have higher earning potential due to the direct impact they have on organizational performance.

 Highest I/O Psychologist Salary:

-- At the higher end, experienced I/O psychologists, particularly those in senior roles or working with large corporations, can earn upwards of $120,000 to $160,000 annually.
+• At the higher end, experienced I/O psychologists, particularly those in senior roles or working with large corporations, can earn upwards of $219,810 annually.
 These top-tier salaries often come with significant responsibilities, such as leading large-scale organizational change initiatives or developing high-stakes training programs.

 Highest Paying States: